razaborg/openair-docker/README.md

+# openair-docker

+This repo as for goal to present a properly-dockerized version of the openair-cn project.

+### Next steps

++ Use an external freeDiameter container for the MME/HSS
++ Use and external mysql container for the HSS
++ Make a SP_GW container

-# Warning : docker for Mac users (windows users might be concerned too)
+### Warning : docker for Mac users (windows users might be concerned too)

 The SCTP protocol must be enabled (kernel module) in the Hyperkit VM running on alpine Linux.